irisnet/irishub/docs/concepts/validator-faq.md

 ### Can a validator run away with their delegators' funds

-By delegating to a validator, a user delegates voting power.
-The more voting power a validator have, the more weight they have in the consensus and governance processes.
+By delegating to a validator, an user delegates voting power.
+The more voting power a validator has, the more weight they have in the consensus and governance processes.
 This does not mean that the validator has custody of their delegators' funds. **By no means can a validator run away with its delegator's funds**.

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of bonded Atoms
+Does it go up with the quantity of bonded IRIS

 The validator that is selected to propose the next block is called proposer.
 Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded IRIS) of the validator.
 For example, if the total bonded stake across all validators is 100 IRIS and a validator's total stake is 10, then this validator will propose ~10% of the blocks.